AlexLavoie42/Industrial-Evolution/GDD_0.md

     - End of day lets player relax.
     - Selecting resources to be bought for the next day.
 Unused resources incur storage fees.
     - Core loop is a cycle between intense factory production time crunch, and end of day relief.
 Gives players breathing room and time to plan.

+- Managing workers seems fun, lean into it
+    - Micro managing for greater efficiency
+        - More dynamic management (follow / copy player?
+One time tasks? )
+    - Training & skills
+    - Worker needs & happiness
+    - Always leave room for improvement
+        - Unlock new possibilies with worker skills.
+Force the player to rethink certain designs
+        - Multi tasking jobs.
+As skill increases worker gets smarter when selecting tasks.

+- Give the player more to do with their money
+    - Balance around player staying poor most of the game?
+    - Casino / gambling
+    - Houses / luxury?
+(Maybe give boosts to player?)
+    - Player skills?
+    - External investments
+        - Resource gathering (mining, forestry, etc.)
+        - Power generation
+        - Stocks?

 ## Random Thoughts